 - 100 g plain flour

 - 50 g cocoa powder

 - 1/2 teaspoon baking soda

 - 1/4 tsp salt

-- Pour wet ingredients into dry ingredients and mix with a spatula until almost mixed through but still lumpy.
+- Pour wet ingredients into dry ingredients and mix well.

 - Pour batter into a lined and lightly greased 8″ round baking tray.
 Cover with foil and steam over medium for 50-60 minutes, or until a skewer inserted comes out clean.

 - Remove foil, allow to cool for 15 minutes in the pan before flipping it out to cool completely.
 Gently remove the baking paper on the cake.

 - Heat milk in a heavy-bottom saucepan over low heat until the edges starts to bubble then immediately remove from heat.
 Do not boil the milk.
 Add chocolate chips into the milk, and stir.

 - Stir until chocolate chips has melted and ganache is smooth and glossy.